What Happens With Unpaid Parking Tickets? The Complete Guide

 Some cities have a policy of booting or impounding vehicles with multiple unpaid parking tickets.
 To get your car back, you will typically have to pay all of your past-due citations, plus any fines, penalties, and fees, including newly-added booting or towing fees.

-If you can't afford payment for all that, the city will keep your car in impound and charge you new storage fees every day.
+If you can not afford payment for all that, the city will keep your car in impound and charge you new storage fees every day.
 The specifics of each city’s policy should be available in a citation guide or another legal document.

 Suspension of Your Driving License